PeterZG/PeterZG/README.md

 <br>

-Technology is most meaningful when it expands what people can
+Technology becomes meaningful when it expands what people can
 **create, understand, experience or accomplish.**

 <br>